syrilster/spring-currency-conversion-service/MoveToAWS/README.md

-## Steps to move application to AWS using a Docker image
+## Steps to move application to AWS ECS using a Docker image
 * Build a docker image using spotify maven plugin: Update the pom.xml with the plugin details and remember to change the image name.

   ```
-  update the pom.xml with the plugin from spotify.
-Remember to change the image name
   mvn clean
   mvn package
   mvn docker:build